ericom-gideon/docs/docs/networking/setup_load_balancing_single_zone.md

 	* The destination Private Port

-	* The Zone where your servers are located.
+	* The region where your servers are located.

-6. Now, select your servers from the dropdown list.
+5. Now, select your servers from the dropdown list.

-7. When done picking the servers you want, click __Save__.
+6. When done picking the servers you want, click __Save__.